onyxcodes/alenite-design/README.md

 npm run build
 ```

-And you should be good go.
+And you should be good to go.

 ### Running tests
 To run the tests, use the following command: